|Courtesy of www.dalipaintings.com|

 interwoven with the evocation of motifs from Metaphysical painting.

-, 1923, Dalí places his head in the centre of the composition, easily recognisable among the mass of cross-hatching abstract lines that make up the rest of
+In Cubist Self-Portrait, 1923, Dalí places his head in the center of the composition, easily recognizable among the mass of cross-hatching abstract lines that make up the rest of his body.